 Crypto Currency Support

-Personal Capital and Mint do not support cryptocurrencies.
+No cryptocurrencies with Personal Capital or Mint.
 You will have to use their manual accounts feature to track these assets and manage them on your own.

 Money Minx handles your cryptocurrencies and wallets just like your other investments.
 You can connect your wallet provider (such as Gemini, Binance, Coinbase and others) and it will pull your balances, holdings and transactions each day.
 Money Minx keeps your crypto portfolio up to date for you.